 Drum Power Numbers

 Drum Power is a youth leadership program.
 Young people get an opportunity to learn West African Traditional, Afro-Cuban and Afro-Brazilian drumming.
 They also learn the cultural/historical significance to build self-esteem and self-confidence.
 They learn through discovering the rewards of discipline, teamwork, creativity, responsibility and self-respect.
 These elements are the foundations of Drum Power.
 The outcomes are respect for others, leadership, and positive contributions to the world.
+Since 2001, Drum Power has served more than 3,000 young people in New York City and Madison, Wisconsin.

 41 Schools & Community Centers